What Else Science Requires of Time

 The Core has been tested in many extreme circumstances and with great sensitivity, so physicists have high confidence in it.
 There is no doubt that for the purposes of doing physics the Core theory provides a demonstrably superior representation of reality to that provided by its alternatives.
 But all physicists know the Core is not strictly true and complete, and they know that some features will need revision—revision in the sense of being modified or extended.
 Physicists are motivated to discover how to revise it because such a discovery can lead to great praise from the rest of the physics community.
 Wilczek says the Core will never need modification for understanding (in principle) the special sciences of biology, chemistry, stellar astrophysics, computer science and engineering, but he would agree that the Core needs revision in order to adequately explain why 95 percent of the universe consists of dark energy and dark matter, why the universe has more matter than antimatter, why neutrinos change their identity over time, and why the energy of empty space is as small as it is.
 One metaphysical presupposition here is that the new theory will be logically consistent and will have eliminated the present inconsistencies between relativity theory and quantum theory.

 The Core Theory presupposes that time exists, that it emerges from spacetime, and that spacetime is fundamental and not emergent.
 Within the Core Theory, relativity theory allows space to curve, ripple, and expand; and thIs curving, rippling, and expanding can vary over time.
-Quantum Theory does not allow any of this, although a future revision of Quantum Theory within the Core Theory is expected to allow it.
+Quantum Theory does not allow any of this, although a future revision of Quantum Theory within the Core Theory is expected to allow this.

 2. Relativity Theory

-Time is fundamental in relativity theory, and the theory has a great impact upon our understanding of the nature of time.
+Time is fundamental in relativity theory, and the theory has had a great impact upon our understanding of the nature of time.
 When the term relativity theory is used, it usually means the general theory of relativity of 1915, but sometimes it means the special theory of relativity of 1905.
 The special theory is the theory of space and time when you do not pay attention to gravity, and the general theory is when you do.
 Both the special and general theories have been well-tested; and they are almost universally accepted.
 Today’s physicists understand them better than Einstein did.

 Although the Einstein field equations in his general theory: